katiabou/aDNA_course_2025/README.md

 bcftools index -f ${LIGATED}
 ```

-### Step 6: Final step is to phase the whole chromosome using the GLIMPSE_sample tool.
+### Step 6: Phase the whole chromosome using the GLIMPSE_sample tool.
 We will use the mode which outputs the most likely haplotypes given the values in the FORMAT/HS field.
 (What is the HS field?)

 ```